 Mr. Buchanan began his educational career in 2001 teaching social studies at Smoky Mountain High School.
 He became assistant principal at Scotts Creek School in 2010.
 He served the district as director of middle and secondary education in 2012 prior to becoming principal at Smoky Mountain High School in 2013.
 Under his leadership, Smoky Mountain moved into the top 5% of high schools in North Carolina in both academic growth and graduation rate.

 Mr. Buchanan completed his Bachelor’s Degree in History from King College in 1999.
 He earned a Bachelor’s Degree in Secondary Education Social Studies in 2001 and a Master’s Degree in School Administration in 2009 from Western Carolina University.
-In 2017, he received an Education Specialist Degree from Clemson University and will complete his Doctorate in Educational Leadership from Clemson in 2019.
+In 2017, he received an Education Specialist Degree from Clemson University and is currently working on his Doctorate in Educational Leadership.

 Mr. Buchanan received National Board Certification in 2005.
 He was selected as the Jackson County Teacher of the Year in 2007 and the Jackson County Principal of the Year in 2015.
 He became assistant superintendent in June 2018 and deputy superintendent in March 2021.

 Former Superintendent Dr. Kim Elliott said, "Mr. Buchanan is a true asset to Jackson County Public Schools.
 He shares my vision for safe schools and excellence in teaching and learning.
 Mr. Buchanan cares deeply about students and their success.
 Students have always come first and will continue to do so in Jackson County."